tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 2: Utilizing Application Packages (MSIX)

 In this task, you will take a **MSIX package** created from the [MSIX packaging tool](https://docs.microsoft.com/en-us/windows/msix/packaging-tool/tool-overview) and utilize the Azure portal to attach the MSIX package dynamically to AVD pools as users login.
-MSIX Packages are disk images containing all files, configurations, and publication details needed to run supported applactions that can be mounted by Windows systems on the fly to allow users to run the application without having to install the application to the host machine.
-By utilizing this technique, we can minimize the footprint and management needs of the AVD hosts while still putilizing multiple applications on the systems without installing the applications permanent on the system.
+MSIX Packages are disk images containing all files, configurations, and publication details needed to run supported applications that can be mounted by Windows systems on the fly to allow users to run the application without having to install the application to the host machine.
+By utilizing this technique, we can minimize the footprint and management needs of the AVD hosts while still utilizing multiple applications on the systems without installing the applications permanent on the system.

 1. Go to the [Azure Portal](https://portal.azure.com/)